antarctica/lantern/docs/command-reference.md

 If you have issues with permissions not working, please raise an [issue](../README.md#issue-tracking).

 **Note:** You will need an account within the NERC Active Directory to use this application.
 If you have a BAS email address you have an account.
+Contact the [BAS IT ServiceDesk](mailto:servicedesk@bas.ac.uk) to request an account.

 ### Common errors